Following

 I can tell that these were good people, or from what little I could see in terms of intuition.
 I don't know what this world has in store for me, I don't even know why Niall was there in the dream with me, why we were bundled up and abandoned, what that world with the Blue-Haired Woman or the Evil Eye was.
 But this is where I find myself.
 Carried by one, another, ever and onward learning what I can in the hope of seeing what comes of this life that I find myself in.
 I only wish I can do more rather than just take from other people.
 For now, it seems like my life are in the hands of these pilgrims and this Cassius.

 Before long there was stirring amidst the pilgrims as the knights returned from their scouting.
 The Knight Commander retaining his position on horseback as he called to the pilgrims to mobilize.
+The night sky was beginning to turn from darkest black to shades of blue with a slight hint of flowing gold

-"Ah, it would've been myself but."
-Cassius says but trailing off as if to imply that he has newfound responsibilities.
+"Ah, it would've been myself but-" Cassius says but trailing off as if to imply that he has newfound responsibilities.

 Vesna however rises from her seat, Niall in her arms.
 "I will take over foraging.
 Have no fear."
 She insisted.

-"Lady Vesna, are you sure?
+"Your m- Lady Vesna, are you sure?
 Surely some of your retainers--" The Knight Commander began to interject.

 "Well Father Cassius."
-Vesna says with a joking smile handing Niall to him, once again I find myself in a familiar position with me in one arm and Niall in the other.
+Vesna says with a joking smile handing Niall to him, once again Sebastian manages to find myself in a familiar position with me in one arm and Niall in the other.
 "While you go learn to be an actual father, it looks like I'll be putting dinner on the table."
 She muses as she undresses herself from her wolves' pelt to a woodsman styled traveling tunic, it was heavy bulked by the looks of it with brown-cladded pants that fitted to her legs.
 One of her retainers arrived to provide her with a pair of leather gloves which she took the time to adorn to her hands.

 "I much rather do this to stretch my legs."
 Vesna insisted fitting the gloves to her wrists.
 "Talking to the same weaving circle gets a bit dry, and if you knew a thing or about the gentry, it gets a bit too superficial for any proper lady's ears to withstand."
 She says before walking over to one of the caravan wagons.
 "If you really feel that obligated, we can take turns.
 Me today, you tomorrow?"
 She asks.